fatihcode/Bootcamp-Js-Project/03.Day-Functions/04-Study-Hard-Calculator/README.md

 Hafta sonları
 Hafta sonları, ailenizi ve sosyal hayatınızı ihmal etmeden daha uzun, daha odaklı çalışma oturumlarına sığdırmak için harika bir zamandır.
 Ortalama bir haftasonuna kaç saat ders çalışabilirsiniz?
 Bu süreyi 3 ile çarpın.

-13.b.
-Hedefinizi koruyan bir değişken idealStudyPoints oluşturun.
+* [ ] Hedefinizi koruyan bir değişken idealStudyPoints oluşturun.
 25 puan altı düşük, 25 ila 35 yeterli, 35 ila 45 iyidir, 45'in üzerinde bir süper kahramansınız.
 Birini seç.

-13.c.
-Artık gerçekStudyPoints ve idealStudyPoints'e sahip olduğunuza göre, sonucu konsola göndermek için birkaç if/else ifadesi yazabilirsiniz.
+* [ ] Artık gerçekStudyPoints ve idealStudyPoints'e sahip olduğunuza göre, sonucu konsola göndermek için birkaç if/else ifadesi yazabilirsiniz.
 9. adıma bakın.
 Farklı hedefler hesaplamak ve konsola yazdırmak için çalışma saatlerini değiştirin.

-Tebrikler.
+***Tebrikler.***

 ---

-## Study Hard Calculator
+# Study Hard Calculator

-The program will determine the actual and ideal hours of study for each day of the last week.
+*The program will determine the actual and ideal hours of study for each day of the last week.
-Finally, it will calculate, in hours, how far you are from your weekly study goal.
+Finally, it will calculate, in hours, how far you are from your weekly study goal.*

-Study Time Calculator
+*Study Time Calculator
 When you're caught in a busy lifestyle, it’s easy to lose track of how much time you have to spare.
 Study Time Calculator is a simple tool that helps you calculate the hours you have available in a given week, and how you can fit online study into your lifestyle.
 In this project we’ll calculate if you’re getting enough study time each week using a Study Time Calculator.
 The program will determine the actual and ideal hours of study time for each day of the last week.
-Finally, it will calculate, in hours, how far you are from your weekly study goal.
+Finally, it will calculate, in hours, how far you are from your weekly study goal.*

-1.
-The first problem to solve is determining how many hours of study you got each day of the week.
+* [ ] The first problem to solve is determining how many hours of study you got each day of the week.
-You can create a function that returns any given day’s number of hours of empty.
+* [ ] You can create a function that returns any given day’s number of hours of empty.
 Instead of writing seven different functions (one for each day of the week), let’s write one function with a parameter for the day.
-Create a function named getStudyHours with a single parameter named day.
+* [ ] Create a function named getStudyHours with a single parameter named day.

 The function should accept a day as an argument and return the number of hours you studied that day.
 For instance, if you got 8 hours of study on Monday, calling getStudyHours('monday') should return 8.